Devon-McGrath-github/dorodoro/README.md

 # DoroDoro Timer

+Project is a simple Pomodoro Technique Timer, a focus/study technique I use frequently.

-I wanted to learn next js, Tailwind, Zustand, Netlify and improve at Typescript.
+I wanted to practice Typescript, learn Next.js, Tailwind, Zustand and learn how to deploy a repo with Netlify.
 This is what I'm using to achieve those goals.

-The project is a simple Pomodoro Technique Timer, a focus/study technique I use frequently.

 ## Boilerplate from Next JS